-About one in four Americans has high blood pressure, which increases their risk of having a heart attack, stroke, congestive heart failure, and kidney disease.
+About one in three Americans has high blood pressure, which increases their risk of having a heart attack, stroke, chronic heart failure, and kidney disease.
 Many people eat more sodium (salt) than necessary, and cutting back can reduce high blood pressure (hypertension).

 It is not known who will develop high blood pressure.
 A high salt intake can increase the chance of having high blood pressure.
-Additional risk factors include having other family members with high blood pressure, being overweight and advancing in age.
+Additional risk factors include having other family members with high blood pressure, being overweight, physical inactivity, unhealthy eating habits, and advancing in age.

 The body needs only a small amount of sodium.
-The 2005 Dietary Guidelines for Americans recommends eating only one teaspoon of salt per day.
+The 2015-2020 Dietary Guidelines for Americans recommends eating only one teaspoon of salt per day.
 This is approximately 2,300 mg of sodium.
-Most Americans consume almost double that amount, or an average of 4,000 mg of sodium a day.
+Most Americans consume an average of more than 3,400 mg of sodium a day.

 The following groups of people should consume no more than 1,500 mg of sodium per day: African Americans, people over fifty years of age, and people with chronic diseases (e.g. diabetes, high blood pressure and kidney disease).